 Hannah Jenkins is the founder and director of QIPP (Quality Investigative Psi Projects) which is a research institute dedicated to discovering how to apply and explain psi.
-QIPP is currently in ‘start-up’ phase and aims to be a self-funding institute able to support a small cross-disciplinary team of researchers by 2016.
+QIPP is currently in ‘start-up’ phase and aims to be a self-funding institute able to support a small cross-disciplinary team of researchers.
 QIPP is located in Hobart, the charming capital city of Australia’s island state, Tasmania.
 More about QIPP can be found here.

 Previous to moving to Tasmania to undertake her PhD, Hannah lived in Sydney interspersed with stints in Europe and West Africa.
 She was born and bred in Canberra and also spent some of her formative years in Japan.